10/14/24

 Like it has with so many other facets of life, technology has changed brand identity and corporate marketing.
 The Internet set in motion a different way of relating to each other and to brands; a kind of feedback loop now exists between brands and consumers that brands must monitor closely.

-How We do Brand Identity at OBI
+How We Do Brand Identity at OBI

-We believe in the power of 360 degree brand identity to form lasting and meaningful connections between consumers and the brands they love.
+We believe in the power of a 360 degree brand identity to form lasting and meaningful connections between consumers and the brands they love.
 When we perform a brand review for a client, we begin by performing research about the brand.

 We follow four principles for building strong brands for businesses:

-• Build Your Brand From the Bottom Up
+• Build Your Brand from the Bottom Up

 • Study Your Customer